StackVista/stackstate-docs/use/stackstate-ui/views/visualization_settings.md

 * **Organize components by Layers** - Components of the same layer are placed in the same grid row in the topology visualization.
 Disable to remove the rows from the grid.
 * **Organize components by Domains** - Components of the same domain are placed in the same grid column in the topology visualization.
 Disable to remove the columns from the grid.

-For example, if you have a business service visualization of a stack that comes from four or five different sources, the source \(domain\) that the components are coming from won't be so important in the visualization.
+For example, the source \(domain\) of components might not be important in a business service visualization of a stack that comes from four or five different sources.
 This could be a good situation to switch off **organize components by Domains** in the topology visualization.

 ## Components grouping